Externally Valid Policy Choice: Shifts in Outcomes

-The following result characterizes the robust welfare criterion (\ref{eq:robust.welfare.criterion}) when the family of target populations $\mc Q$ is defined using (\ref{eq:metric.po}).
-Recall from Section~\ref{sec:neighborhood} that $\mathcal Y$ is the support of the potential outcomes and $\underline Y = \inf \mc Y$.
-We allow $\underline Y = -\infty$ for outcomes that are unbounded from below.
-To simplify the proofs when $\underline Y = -\infty$, we assume that $\mc Y$ is \emph{equispaced}, i.e., there is finite $C> 0$ such that for any $y \in \mc Y$ the set $[y - C, y) \cap \mc Y$ is nonempty.
-Note that commonly used supports such as $\mb R$ and $\mb Z$ satisfy this condition.
+The following result characterizes the robust welfare criterion.
+To simplify the proofs, we assume that the support $\mc Y$ of potential outcomes is \emph{equispaced}, i.e., there exists a finite $C> 0$ such that for any $y \in \mc Y$ the set $[y - C, y) \cap \mc Y$ is nonempty.
+Common supports such as $\mb R$ and $\mb Z$ satisfy this condition.

-\begin{proposition} Suppose that $\mc Q$ is defined using the Wasserstein metric $W(P,Q)$ induced by (\ref{eq:metric.po}).
-Then for any treatment rule $\tau$
+\begin{proposition} Suppose that $\mc Q$ is defined using the Wasserstein distance $d_W(P,Q)$ induced by (\ref{eq:metric.po}).
+Then for any policy $\tau$,